-We, the members of REVOLUTION CHURCH, do hereby organize ourselves and adopt this Constitution as our articles of governance, to be interpreted at all times to reflect the character of and bring glory to Jesus Christ, as revealed in the Holy Bible and articulated in the standards set forth in the Statement of Faith and Covenant of this church.
+We, the members of Covenant Reformed Baptist Church, do hereby organize ourselves and adopt this Constitution as our articles of governance, to be interpreted at all times to reflect the character of and bring glory to Jesus Christ, as revealed in the Holy Bible and articulated in the standards set forth in the 1689 London Baptist Confession of Faith and Covenant of this church.

 ARTICLE 1: NAME

-The name of this church is REVOLUTION CHURCH.
+The name of this church is Covenant Reformed Baptist Church.

 ARTICLE 2: PURPOSE AND VALUES